Afon Rheidol: Geography and geology

 In the late 1960s, when the mine was closed, a major blowout of water contained in an adit coloured the whole river an ochre orange colour and greatly added to the concentrations of lead and zinc in the river.
 Today, management of water still draining from the mine is by the use of constructed wetlands.
 Previous management had included a limestone filter bed installed in the 1960s and now redundant.
 The filter bed is still in place and can be seen from the road.

+The reservoir is close to the site of the Battle of Mynydd Hyddgen (1401).
+The true geographical source of the river is difficult to determine.
+The traditional source is Llyn Llygad Rheidol, a lake in a high valley near the summit of Pen Pumlumon Fawr, as its name suggests ("Rheidol's Eye Lake"); the stream Nant y Llyn descends from it into the Afon Hengwm, but is not a substantial stream.
+There are several other, larger streams, such as the Afon Hengwm, which rises to the south of Llyn Bugeilyn, just across the boundary in Powys.
+The Afon Llechwedd-mawr rises near Llyn Penrhaeadr and marks the boundary between Ceredigion and Powys along most of its course.
+There are some other lesser streams, including Nant y Moch, after which the reservoir is named.